check-spelling-sandbox/Codeberg-org/PrivacyPolicy.md

 4. *Infrastructure administrators* can access all resources and personal information stored on our servers.
 This is required for maintaining the infrastructure necessary for providing Codeberg e.
 V.'s services.
 5. An *association member* may have a legitimate interest to contact other association members (e.g. due to § 37 BGB).
 If a legitimate interest is established, Codeberg e.
 V. is legally required to produce a list of all association members, as well as their contact information (e.g. an e-mail address).
 6. Tasks involving processing personal data may be delegated to other people within the association by the responsible person.
+7. For the members of the executive board, name, date of birth & place of residence must be made public through the "Vereinsregister".

 All servers of Codeberg e.
 V. are physically located in Germany.

 Third parties may be involved with processing personal data under a specific data processing agreement.
 A full list of third-parties can be provided upon request.
-This is limited to Internet Service Providers (that can only access encrypted data streams) and payment processors (as described in § 3).
+This is limited to hosting providers for backup & certain services (although our main infrastructure is bare-metal), payment processors (as described in Art.
+3 of the privacy policy), as well as banking & payroll management.

 ## 5 Data Retention

 1. Account details are stored until the deletion of the account.
-2. Membership details & payment records are stored for 10 years after the membership has ended.
+2. Membership details & payment records are stored for up to 10 years after the membership has ended due to legal obligations.
-3. Technical metadata like IP addresses may not be stored for more than 7 days or as required by German law.
+3. Technical metadata like IP addresses are not stored for more than 7 days or as required by German legislature.
 4. Personal data may exist in encrypted backups for up to 1 year.
 If the data retention period is exceeded at the time of restoration of a backup, affected personal data will be purged.
 5. Personal data is stored in accordance with the statutory archiving obligations in Germany.